colinatkins/semantic_suggestion/README.md

 - `recursive`: The search depth in the page tree (0 = only direct children)
 - `excludePages`: Comma-separated list of page UIDs to exclude from analysis and suggestions
 - `recencyWeight`: Weight of recency in similarity calculation (0-1)
+- `debugMode`: Enable detailed logging and debugging information (0 or 1)
 </details>

 ### The Weight of Recency in Similarity Calculation (0-1)